-It was probably the alcohol and the weed (yeah, most definitely the weed) that made him pick her in the first place, or the fact that the rest of the girls at the bar were either taken or uggos.
+It was probably the alcohol and the weed (yeah, most definitely the weed) that made him pick her up in the first place, or the fact that the rest of the girls at the bar were either taken or uggos.
 Or maybe he had just zeroed in on the one girl in the joint who looked a little like Jackie.
 Of course he'd never admit that or the fact that the only girls he had been cruising with after Jackie were her exact opposites.
 But last night was different.
 The argument he'd had with Jackie Thursday night had been playing over in his head like a broken record.

 She hadn't bothered to come back to the basement after that.
-She and Fez had been missing since Friday, which only sent Hyde over the edge.
-By Saturday night he was alone, drunk and high, and itching to find the release that booze and drugs were no longer giving him.
-He needed a revenge fuck, and he needed it from someone who looked like her.
+She and Fez had been missing in action since Friday, which only sent Hyde over the edge.
+By Saturday night he was alone, drunk and high, itching to find the release that booze and drugs were no longer giving him.
+He needed a revenge fuck and he needed it from someone who looked like her.

 It didn't take long for him to capture the nameless brunette's attention (it never did).
 She had been interested and willing.
-Right away he noticed she had the same hair and build.
+Right away he noticed she had the same hair and build as Jackie.
 Her eyes were different, though, as was her face.
 But she had a flash of that same pirate smile Jackie had—maybe it was something all rich, beautiful bitches shared—and that was good enough for him.

-A few beers later and they had already retreated to the back of the bar, their drinks long forgotten as he had her back pressed against the wall, his lips full on hers while his hands eagerly roamed her lithe body.
+A few beers later and they had already retreated to the back of the bar, their drinks long forgotten as he had her back pressed against the wall, his lips flush on hers while his hands eagerly roamed her lithe body.
 She had moaned into his mouth, eager and pliant, but the angry, bruised kisses he gave weren't meant for her.
 They'd never be for her or any other whore.